openhab/openhab-docs/_addons_bindings/zwave/doc/heiman/hs1sa_0_0.md

   * Wake up Notification is transmitted every 24 hours by default.
   * Wake up Notification is transmitted after Notification Report is Transmitted.

+### General Usage Information

+Note that both the HS1SA and HS3SA report the same application version and device IDs so are indistinguishable.

 ## Channels

-The following table summarises the channels available for the HS1SA-Z -:
+The following table summarises the channels available for the HS1SA/3SA -:

 | Channel Name | Channel ID | Channel Type | Category | Item Type |
 |--------------|------------|--------------|----------|-----------|